johannesbuchholz/lurker/install-on-raspberry-pi.md

 # Run lurker on a raspberry pi
-Running the lurker python project directly on a raspberry pi may be difficult depending on the existence of a suiting python version (3.9 to 3.11).
+Running the lurker python project directly on a raspberry pi may be difficult depending on the existence of a suiting python version in [3.9 to 3.11).
 Therefor, setting up a Dockerfile to collect all necessary dependencies seems reasonable instead of crafting a fitting python environment locally.

 The following recipe takes you through the process of adding the required system tools and lets you build and run a lurker.